On an average day

-- I am freelance copyediting, critiquing, and proofreading fiction manuscripts for authors from all around the globe.
+- I am operating my part-time editorial freelance business of fiction and poetry manuscripts for authors from all around the globe

-I am a graduate from The State University of New York College (SUNY) at Plattsburgh with a BA in Public Relations and minors in Journalism and English.
+I am a graduate of Kent State University’s School of Journalism and Mass Communication with a master’s in public relations and The State University of New York College (SUNY) at Plattsburgh with a bachelor’s in public relations.